Voted Best State Websites for 2025 and 2026

 Introduction

-Puerto Rico Church Records and Indexes.
-In 2012, I led a team of volunteers that worked tirelessly to compile an index of all the towns in Puerto Rico for the Civil registration records.
-Regrettably, as we were nearing completion of the project, FamilySearch introduced new images that disrupted the sequence of all image numbers, prompting us to halt the project.
-However, I resolved to reconstruct the index a few years ago, beginning with the Parish Records.
-Once this phase is complete, I will proceed to the Civil Registration records.
+In 2012, I led a team of volunteers who worked tirelessly to compile an index of all Puerto Rico municipalities for civil registration records.
+Near the completion of the project, FamilySearch introduced new images that changed the numbering sequence across the collection, forcing us to pause the project.
+A few years later, I decided to rebuild the index, beginning with the parish records.
+After completing this phase, I will continue with the Civil Registration records.

-If you’re looking to navigate through the vast amount of parish records for Puerto Rico that FamilySearch has digitized, this section provides a helpful guide.
-While there are other websites that provide indexes, my website offers additional information that could come in handy during your research.
-It’s much more thorough, precise, and comprehensive than other options available.
+If you want to navigate the vast collection of Puerto Rico parish records digitized by FamilySearch, this section provides a practical guide.
+Although other websites offer indexes, my website includes additional information that can significantly improve your research.
+I designed it to be more thorough, precise, and comprehensive than many other resources available online.

-These records date back to the 17th century and include documents from the 18th century, making them a treasure trove for anyone interested in Puerto Rican genealogy and history.
-My website has filled an important gap in the research community by providing a more detailed and user-friendly approach to accessing these records.
+These records date back to the seventeenth century and include many eighteenth-century documents, making them an invaluable resource for Puerto Rican genealogy and history.
+Through this project, I aim to fill an important gap in the research community by creating a more detailed and user-friendly approach to accessing these records.

 FamilySearch